software-mansion/starknet.py/docs/account_creation.rst

 .. note::

-    In the future users would be able to use `Universal Deployer Contract <https://community.starknet.io/t/universal-deployer-contract-proposal/1864>`_
+    In the future users will be able to use
+    `Universal Deployer Contract <https://community.starknet.io/t/universal-deployer-contract-proposal/1864>`_
     to deploy any contract, including an Account.